jiftechnify/strfrui/README.md

 ## Features
 * Offers **out-of-the-box** event-sifters, including **rate limiters**.
 * **Sifter combinators**: you can build own event-sifters by composing small parts together.
-* Gives you foundations for writing a custom event-sifter as a simple function and running it.
+* Provides you foundations for writing a custom event-sifter as a simple function and running it.

 ## Examples
 ### Using Out-of-the-Box Sifters